Warwick Boulevard 1894. Looking north from 41st Street.

 The 1907 Tuttle and Pike plat map of the block.

 Just north of this block, the L.A.
 Goodman home and orchards were well-known landmarks around the early 1900s.
-As the map to the right shows, Goodman’s property, surrounded by fruit orchards, dominated the area.
+As the map shows, Goodman’s property, surrounded by fruit orchards, dominated the area.
 In 1899, the Kansas City Journal rhapsodized about a party for 300 guests held on the property.
 “No lovelier spot could be found for an outdoor gathering than the fine grounds surrounding the Goodman residence at Fortieth and Warwick.
 In addition to the variety of flowers that are at home on the lawn, great jars of hollyhocks, daisies and other sweet old-fashioned posies stood on the verandas and in otherwise unoccupied nooks.
-A large canopy was garlanded with asparagus and evergreen, even the indispensible stay ropes becoming things of beauty, and under it the table was placed, bearing in its center a mound of sweet peas and roses, and serving as a depository of delicious refreshments.
+A large canopy was garlanded with asparagus and evergreen, even the indispensable stay ropes becoming things of beauty, and under it, the table was placed, bearing in its center a mound of sweet peas and roses and serving as a depository of delicious refreshments.
 An orchestra played throughout the evening.”

-Other early residents of this block included: E.C.
+Other early residents of this block included E.C.
 Benedict, president of the Benedict Paper Company, at 4115 (before the Pfahlers); William Davis Foster, a doctor affiliated with the Kansas City Homeopathic Institute, at 4125; Alexander Rieger, a banker, at 4141; C.P.
 Munday (and presumably his cow) at 4145; Edward Wilder, Kansas City architect and co-founder of the firm Wilder and Wight which later became Wight & Wight, and later Hale Cook, attorney and former president of the Kansa City board of education at 4144; and Preston Dillenbeck, director of Kansas City School of Oratory, at 4108.

 This is SO ineresting to read!!
 I currently live on this block at 4155 Warwick, and I have not heard any cows bellowing lately, so I’m glad!
 I would love to know who lived at 4155, and what year our home was built.
 Do you know the years this block’s homes would have been built?
 We purchased the home in 2010 and it is split up into 4 separate apartments, (we live in one and rent out the others) and I had been told it was built in 1910, but it seems it could have been earlier than that, if building was already being done here in 1899, with L.B.
 Price building on 41st/Warwick.
 I love our home and would LOVE to know more about its origin and past owners, I greatly enjoy the wonderful history of all these homes in Southmoreland, and the rest of KC.
 Thank you for all your amazing research!